Art & Parkinson’s

 Early Days

-But we had a sense that we were in a strange new territory.
-Walking into the woods holding hands, without a map, without gear, increasingly less confident that we could navigate, but still determined to be survivors.
+But we were beginning to sense that we were in a strange new territory.
+Walking into the woods holding hands, without a map, without gear, increasingly less confident, but still determined to be survivors.

 Maybe just being paid attention to, feeling like we mattered, changed our outcome.
-The time in this study was our first witnessed experience of our Parkinson’s partnership, thinking of ourselves as a team.
+The time in this study was our first witnessed experience of our Parkinson’s partnership, thinking of ourselves—and being treated as—a team.

 And yet it has been an alone/together journey.
 We exist on two different sides of a fissure in the earth along our path.
 Sometimes the crack widens, the land separates, and we can barely see each other.
 But just as often, the plates shift, the earth fills in, and we are together on the same soil again.